 ---Dante Alighieri and his Commedia

 Dante lived in various parts of Italy from 1265 to 1321, where in his case there are very few legendary suppositions and guesses---He quite publicly went straight into rather copious amounts of poetry, with written out literary commentary.
-Over time, he also got very involved in local city politics, and even that lead to being greatly affected by the situational political and economic spasms that were washing across Italy and up and down Europe at the time.
+Over time, he also got very involved in rather documented local city politics, and even that was greatly affected by the situational political and economic spasms that were washing across Italy and up and down Europe at the time.

 The way he did that took advantage of his local Florentine dialect and also created a whole new writing form.
 At that time, Italian as it is spoken now didn't entirely exist, sort of, yet.
 What happened is that because of Dante and his Commedia, that local dialect very quickly became better known than all the other dialects of the Italian peninsula.
 In enough time, that dialect became, by default, Italian.
 How this happened is because even when Dante was still alive, what he wrote had such an impact that everyone wanted to read it, and of course it was written to be spoken, so everyone was then speaking it, and then everything spread out from there.